Last Updated on May 22, 2022 by Nancie

 Some years, I will see an additional woodpecker in the yard in colder months, a Yellow-Bellied Sapsucker.
 I’ve only seen one come to a feeder once.
 They are more likely to be found drilling a series of holes in the trees along my yard’s border line to get at the tree sap.
 While less common here in Maryland than Downys and Red-Bellied Woodpeckers, Yellow-Bellied Sapsuckers are not uncommon and can pop up in your yard if you have sap-filled trees that interest them.

 I do not welcome Brown-Headed Cowbirds because of their parasitic nesting style.
 They tend to show up here in Maryland with winter and early spring flocks of Red-Winged Blackbirds, Common Grackles and European Starlings.
 They come for sunflower seed when they can get it, but will also eat safflower.

-Northern Mockingbirds are very common in Maryland.
-They nest in our neighborhood and I see them all the time when I walk, but they spend very little time in our yard.
+A very common Maryland bird, Northern Mockingbirds nest in our neighborhood and I see them all the time when I walk, but they spend very little time in our yard.
 Once in awhile they stop off for a sip from a birdbath and if there are some dried mealworms available, they will eagerly eat them.
 And in late summer and early fall, they can be found going after berries on our bushes.
 But most of the time they don’t want anything from the feeders so don’t hang around.
 I see them more in neighborhood yards with a lot of open lawn and a few trees.

 Here in Maryland, seeing a Rose-Breasted Grosbeak at the feeders is always a treat.
 The males are beautifully colored and the female’s feathers are crisp and neat.
 In my area, they mostly show up during fall and spring migration.
 They tend to like the platform feeders best and eat sunflower and safflower readily.
 We are pretty much on the very southern edge of their breeding range, so they usually hang around for several days or a week and then move on.